sean808080/digital-garden-jekyll/_notes/What is a MOC?.md

-### You may see a number of pages on this site and perhaps other that say MOC.
-A MOC is a 'map of content'.
-This is a custom index of pages on a related topic.
+### You may see a number of pages on this site, and perhaps others, that say MOC.
+An 'MOC' is a 'map of content'.
+Basically, this is a custom index of pages on a related topic.
 MOCs are useful in a personal knowledge management system (PKM).

-As you create notes freely in your PKM, the challenge is how to find them.
-By creating a MOC of a particular topic, you can link all notes on that same topic to the MOC and then you have a list of MOCs and each of them will point you to all of the associated content.
+As you create notes freely in your [Personal knowledge management system](https://en.wikipedia.org/wiki/Personal_knowledge_management), the challenge is how to find them.
+By creating a MOC of a particular topic, you can link all notes on that same topic to the MOC and after doing that a few times, then you have a list of MOCs and each of them will point you to all of the associated content.

 ![The Files](https://images.unsplash.com/photo-1569235186275-626cb53b83ce?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=MnwzNjAwOTd8MHwxfHNlYXJjaHwxfHxpbmRleHxlbnwwfDB8fHwxNjY4NzAxODcx&ixlib=rb-4.0.3&q=80&w=1080)
 *Photo by [Maksym Kaharlytskyi](https://unsplash.com/@qwitka?utm_source=Obsidian%20Image%20Inserter%20Plugin&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=Obsidian%20Image%20Inserter%20Plugin&utm_medium=referral)*